subhajittifr/InPTA/README.md

 1. List your CycleX Pulsars in CycleX.txt file
 2. List your CycleY Pulsars in CycleY.txt file

-3. To create the histogram comparison file simply run the followign command:
+3. To create the histogram comparison plot simply run the followign command:

                  python3 hist_code.py CycleX.txt CycleY.txt